 A brief comparison is offered among five related adult development measures - the Torbert/Herdman-Barker Global Leadership Profile (GLP), the Harthill Leadership Development Profile (LDP), the Cook-Greuter Mature Assessment for Professionals Profile (MAP), the Kegan Subject-Object Interview (SOI), and the Loevinger Washington University Sentence Completion Test (WUSCT).
-(The newest developmental measure - Terri O'Fallon's StAGES - is also mentioned toward the end.)

 This comparison puts special emphasis on the criteria of pragmatic and transformational validity and efficacy - that is, on the relative usefulness of the different measures in leadership development and organizational change efforts.
-On these grounds, the GLP and the MAP are found to have the best claims to validity and usefulness at this time.
+On these grounds, the MAP and the GLP are found to have the best claims to validity and usefulness.
+Finally, the fact that the GLP springs from the new Collaborative Developmental Action Inquiry (CDAI) paradigm of science and that it scores only through the Early Alchemist action-logic, the latest action-logic that makes an empirically-demonstrated leadership difference, is presented as a unique advantage.